jupyter-book/jupyter-book/docs/start/export-pdfs.md

 ---

 :::{important} Objective
-The goal of this tutorial is to explore the ways in which the MyST-MD engine can be used to create beautiful, well-typeset PDF documents.
+The goal of this tutorial is to explore the ways in which the MyST Document Engine can be used to create beautiful, well-typeset PDF documents.
 :::

 ## Choosing a template